 - Confirmation that you have taken note of our Data Privacy Statement

 - Date & time when you have given your consent

 The e-mail address and the choice of topics are collected for the dispatch of newsletters by e-mail to you.
-We are entitled to processing of these data pursuant to Art.
-6 (1) lit. a DSGVO.
-The application procedure and therefore your consent will be recorded as the time at which the order was placed is logged.
+We are entitled to processing these data pursuant to Art.
+6 (1) lit. a GDPR.
+The application procedure and therefore your consent will be recorded, as the time at which the order was placed is logged.
 The legal basis of the processing operation of the aforementioned data is our legitimate interest pursuant to Art.
-6 (1) lit. f) DSGVO which results from the necessity to document that the consent for the dispatch of the newsletters has been given, to be able to prove this in case of doubt.
-Due to a legitimate interest we shall also store your confirmation of having taken note of our Data Privacy Statement as we can document our compliance with data privacy and data protection duties this way.
+6 (1) lit. f GDPR which results from the necessity to document that the consent for the dispatch of the newsletters has been given in order to be able to prove this in case of doubt.
+Due to a legitimate interest we shall also store your confirmation of having taken note of our Data Privacy Statement, as we can document our compliance with data privacy and data protection duties this way.

-Additional details such as your first and last name including title and your industry may be provided voluntarily.
-If you provide us with such data, we shall use them to personalise our e-mails to you as well as to create a newsletter offer in your interest and benefit.
+Additional details such as your first and last name including title and your industry may be provided optionally.
+If you provide us with such data, we will use them to personalise our e-mails to you as well as to create a newsletter offer in your interest and benefit.
 Pursuant to Art.
-6 (1a) DSGVO we shall be entitled to do so due to your consent given automatically by voluntarily supplying such data.
+6 (1) lit. a GDPR we shall be entitled to do so due to your consent given automatically by voluntarily supplying such data.

 You can unsubscribe to newsletters at any time, via a link provided for this purpose in each newsletter or by e-mail notice to the following address: firstname.lastname@example.org

-If you revoke your consent by unsubscribing the newsletter, we shall erase the data you have provided in connection with the subscription of the newsletter insofar as there are no statutory retention responsibilities or we are not otherwise entitled to storage.
+If you revoke your consent by unsubscribing from the newsletter, we shall erase the data you have provided in connection with the subscription of the newsletter insofar as there are no statutory retention responsibilities or we are not otherwise entitled to store.